kitfud/NFTblog/src/content/pages/contact.md

 ---
 Got a burning question regarding my artwork?
 I'm happy to talk.

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+Just send a message using the form below or you can send a DM on [Twitter](https://twitter.com/stackrole)